-- Six Ula class (SIPRI) - Six mine-clearance vessels - Three minesweepers - Three mine-hunting - One of these usually with NATO's mine-clearance force - Logistics vessel - 14 vessels: diving, training, survey, intelligence, oceanographic surveillance, supply, and Royal yacht - Planning a large logistic support ship to be available by October 2016 (HNoMS Maud) - "...operates a large 'research ship' with electronic and signals intelligence equipment, which is capable of operations in thin ice.
+- Six Ula class (SIPRI) to be replaced starting in mid-2020Six mine-clearance vessels - Three minesweepers - Three mine-hunting - One of these usually with NATO's mine-clearance force - Logistics vessel - 14 vessels: diving, training, survey, intelligence, oceanographic surveillance, supply, and Royal yacht - Planning a large logistic support ship to be available by October 2016 (HNoMS Maud) - "...operates a large 'research ship' with electronic and signals intelligence equipment, which is capable of operations in thin ice.
 A replacement was ordered in 2010." - "None of Norway's warships or patrol ships can break ice."